TakuSemba/JetHub/README.md

 ## :construction: Jetpack Compose (Under Development) :construction:

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is used for the screens of `:repo`, `:developer` modules.
-Therefore, To build this project, you will need the latest canary version of Android Studio Preview.
+Therefore, To build this project, you will need at lease 2020.3.1 version of Android Studio.
 I'm currently migrating to Jetpack Compose and the design is in progress for now.

 ## Dark Theme

 Dark Theme is supported.
-You can toggle theme by tapping the theme icon on top right corner.
+You can toggle theme by tapping the theme icon on the top right corner.
 The selected theme would be retained in application scope for the sake of demo application.

 ## Github API Token

 This project is based on GitHub API.
 You can set your own token in local.properties and JetHub will use the token for every single request to Github.
+In order to generate a token, you can do so from [your settings page](https://github.com/settings/tokens).

-If you do not have a GitHub token, that's fine.
-You can use this app without a token, but the number of API call is very limited by Github.
+This app works without a token, but the number of API call is very limited by Github.
 You can see the details from this [link](https://developer.github.com/v3/#rate-limiting).

 ```local.properties
 // local.properties